Building a Multimodal Future: A ULI Playbook to Increase Density and Reduce Parking with TDM

 On this web page, we feature information about this book and, more importantly, interviews, discussions, and content that extend the dialogue of how land use decisions and TDM planning can produce better communities and improved lives.

-Justin Schor is the co-head of Wells + Associates’ Transportation Demand Management practice.
-He has over two decades of forward-thinking Transportation Demand Management (TDM) experience in communities all over the United States.
+Justin Schor, a Vice President at Wells + Associates, has over two decades of forward-thinking Transportation Demand Management (TDM) experience in communities all over the United States.
 His skills span planning, developing, and implementing award-winning transportation solutions.
 He is the co-author of the Urban Land Institute’s book, Building a Multimodal Future: Connecting Real Estate Development and Transportation Demand Management to Ease Gridlock.